 X-linked adrenal hypoplasia congenita appears to be an uncommon condition.
 It has been reported to affect approximately 1 in 12,500 newborns, but this is likely an overestimate.
 The true prevalence of this condition is unknown.

 This condition is inherited in an X-linked recessive pattern.
-A condition is considered X-linked if the mutated gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes.
+A condition is considered X-linked if the altered gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes.
 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-In females (who have two X chromosomes), a mutation must be present in both copies of the gene to cause the disorder.
+In females (who have two X chromosomes), a variant must be present in both copies of the gene to cause the disorder.
 Males are affected by X-linked recessive disorders much more frequently than females.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 Other Names for This Condition

 Genetic Testing Information